MicrosoftDocs/sql-docs/docs/connect/ado-net/sql/azure-active-directory-authentication.md

   - "csharp"
 ---

-# Connect to Azure SQL with Azure AD authentication and SqlClient
+# Connect to Azure SQL with Microsoft Entra authentication and SqlClient

 [!INCLUDE [appliesto-netfx-netcore-netst-md](../../../includes/appliesto-netfx-netcore-netst-md.md)]

 [!INCLUDE [Driver_ADONET_Download](../../../includes/driver_adonet_download.md)]

-This article describes how to connect to Azure SQL data sources by using Azure Active Directory (Azure AD) authentication from a .NET application with SqlClient.
+This article describes how to connect to Azure SQL data sources by using Microsoft Entra authentication from a .NET application with SqlClient.

 ## Overview

-Azure AD authentication uses identities in Azure AD to access Azure SQL data sources such as Azure SQL Database, Azure SQL Managed Instance, and Azure Synapse Analytics.
-The **Microsoft.Data.SqlClient** namespace allows client applications to specify Azure AD credentials in different authentication modes when they're connecting to Azure SQL Database.
-To use Azure AD authentication, you must configure your Azure SQL data source.
-For more information, see [Configure and manage Azure AD authentication with Azure SQL](/azure/azure-sql/database/authentication-aad-configure).
+Microsoft Entra authentication uses identities in Microsoft Entra ID to access Azure SQL data sources such as Azure SQL Database, Azure SQL Managed Instance, and Azure Synapse Analytics.
+The **Microsoft.Data.SqlClient** namespace allows client applications to specify Microsoft Entra credentials in different authentication modes when they're connecting to Azure SQL Database.
+To use Microsoft Entra authentication, you must configure your Azure SQL data source.
+For more information, see [Configure and manage Microsoft Entra authentication with Azure SQL](/azure/azure-sql/database/authentication-aad-configure).

-When you set the `Authentication` connection property in the connection string, the client can choose a preferred Azure AD authentication mode according to the value provided:
+When you set the `Authentication` connection property in the connection string, the client can choose a preferred Microsoft Entra authentication mode according to the value provided:

 - The earliest **Microsoft.Data.SqlClient** version supports `Active Directory Password` for .NET Framework, .NET Core, and .NET Standard.
 It also supports `Active Directory Integrated` authentication and `Active Directory Interactive` authentication for .NET Framework.
 - Starting with **Microsoft.Data.SqlClient** 2.0.0, support for `Active Directory Integrated` authentication and `Active Directory Interactive` authentication has been extended across .NET Framework, .NET Core, and .NET Standard.